 The following table shows that Liberty's core team has long experience with the firm.
-That experience included, for a number of Liberty's team members two prior management audits of New York electric and gas utilities, a number of management audits of the New York Power Authority for the state controller's office, and a review of CECONY's affiliate operating nearby, in the state of New Jersey.
+That experience included, for some Liberty team members, three prior management audits of New

+York electric and gas utilities and a number of management audits of the New York Power Authority for the state controller's office.